-8.20 (a) Analytical, inorganic and quantum chemistry.
+8.20 (a) Analytical, inorganic and quantum chemistry, and spectroscopy.

 Laboratories: Students are required to attend practical classes of not less than eight hours a week.
+No student may enter the laboratory unless he is wearing spectacles, safety glasses or some other approved form of eye protection.
 The practical work will be assessed for each candidate, and the marks included in the marks schedule of the University.
 A pass both in the written papers and in the practical course is necessary.